raravena80/blog/content/post/2018-04-16-running-scylla-in-kata.md

 Virtual Machines have been around in the industry for over 20 years.
 One of the most attractive features of Kata is that it runs containers in VMs and VMs are very stable and provide very good isolation of your compute resources hardware.
 Furthermore, virtualization systems like KVM, Xen and VMware provide multiple ways to attach to dedicated storage.
 VMware takes this step even further by providing things like Storage VMotion.

-With that, I set about running a two node ScyllaDB cluster in Kata containers and running some simple benchmarks.
+With that, I set about running a two node ScyllaDB cluster in Kata Containers and running some simple benchmarks.
 Scylla is a high-performance Cassandra clone written from scratch in C++.
 The folks that started ScyllaDB are the same folks that started the KVM project that eventually made it into the Linux Kernel.

 I used a single C2S bare metal machine from [ScaleWay](https://www.scaleway.com)